abulimov/haproxy-lint/README.md

 ## HAProxy check mode

-In case if you have locally installed HAProxy, it gets run with `-c` flag to check specified file, and it's output gets parsed and returned as a linter warning.
+In case if you have locally installed HAProxy, it gets run by this linter with `-c` flag to check specified file, and it's output is parsed and returned as a linter warning.

 If locally installed HAProxy is found, some of Native rules does not get executed, as they just duplicate HAProxy's own checks.